• Products

 How Jira Cloud Migration Assistant links your data

-The Jira Cloud Migration Assistant will add data to your cloud site without overwriting existing data.
-This means you can move to a new or existing cloud site.
+In most cases, the Jira Cloud Migration Assistant will add data to your cloud site without overwriting existing data.
+However, there is an exception when it comes to managed issue types Epic and Story, which can overwrite existing issue types of the same original names in the destination site during migration.
+This means you can move to a new or existing cloud site, but it's important to plan for this specific scenario if you're using these issue types.
 If the cloud site already has data, the migration assistant might link the data instead of re-migrating it.
 This page explains how the migration assistant decides what to do with the data.

 Records of entities